Test-Time Graph Search for Goal-Conditioned Reinforcement Learning: Introduction

 \section{Introduction}

-Goal-conditioned reinforcement learning trains agents to reach user-specified goals and offers a simple interface for extracting diverse behaviors from large datasets.
+Goal-conditioned reinforcement learning trains agents to reach user-specified goals and offers a framework for extracting diverse behaviors from large datasets.
 The goal specification decouples behavior from specific task rewards, which enables reuse across many objectives and facilitates broad data curation without fragile reward engineering \citep{Schaul2015UniversalVF, Andrychowicz2017}.
-In the offline regime, GCRL can leverage precollected data in domains where online interaction is expensive, time-consuming, or unsafe, for example robotics, healthcare, and autonomous driving \citep{fu2020d4rl, abdellatif2021reinforcement, kumar2020conservative}.
+In the offline regime, GCRL can leverage precollected data in domains where online interaction is expensive, time-consuming, or unsafe, such as robotics, healthcare, and autonomous driving \citep{fu2020d4rl, abdellatif2021reinforcement, kumar2020conservative}.

-Despite these advantages, long-horizon decision making remains challenging in offline settings.
-Recent evaluations report that methods performing well in moderate-horizon environments struggle in larger spaces such as bigger mazes \citep{ogbench_park2025, sobal2025learning}.
-Effective solutions often decompose progress into reachable subproblems.
-For example, they learn high-level policies that output subgoals \citep{park2024hiqlofflinegoalconditionedrl}, sample candidate trajectories with generative models \citep{Ajay2023DecisionDiffuser, Luo2025CompDiffuser}, or combine graph search with learned geometric representations and low-level controllers \citep{Eysenbach2019SoRB, gas_baek2025}.
-However, these approaches still require specialized training or additional data beyond the offline pretraining dataset.
+Despite these advantages, long-horizon decision-making remains challenging.
+Recent evaluations report that methods performing well in moderate-horizon environments struggle in larger spaces, such as complex mazes \citep{ogbench_park2025, sobal2025learning}.
+To bridge this gap, prior solutions have introduced significant complexity: deploying computationally intensive generative planners \citep{Ajay2023DecisionDiffuser, Luo2025CompDiffuser}, training distributional value function ensembles \citep{Eysenbach2019SoRB}, utilizing specialized geometric representations \citep{gas_baek2025}, or relying on additional data beyond the offline dataset~\citep{emmos2020sparsegraphical}.
+These methods typically operate on the implicit assumption that standard goal-conditioned value functions are inherently too unreliable or noisy to support long-horizon planning directly.

-In many cases, existing agents already have access to information about the geometry of the environment, either explicitly through domain knowledge such as kinematic feasibility, terrain difficulty, or Euclidean proximity, or implicitly through a goal-conditioned value function trained alongside the policy that encodes relative reachability between states in the dataset.
-If this signal can be efficiently queried at test time, it can guide search over dataset states and yield a path where each segment remains within the capabilities of the pretrained policy.
+In contrast, we demonstrate that this additional complexity is often unnecessary.
+We show that standard goal-conditioned value functions, while prone to long-horizon estimation errors, already encode consistent local geometric structure sufficient for long-horizon planning.
+By processing this signal with a soft-penalty mechanism, we can guide search over dataset states to yield a path where each segment remains within the capabilities of the pretrained frozen policy, without the need for specialized training.
+We further show that this framework generalizes to domain-specific heuristics, such as Euclidean proximity.